rweigel/stats/syllabus.md

 - The Discord server is up.
 You can ask questions there as an alternative to Piazza.
 If you want to meet with me, we can meet on either Discord or Zoom (it is a little easier to initiate a meeting on Discord, but Discord is not offically sanctioned by GMU).
 - We will continue to meet for class and office hours on Zoom.
 Don't worry about missing somthing important on Discord.
 I'll post it on the course web page.
 - Extended discussion of [HW #1](hw.html#hw-1)
-- HW #1 discussion - Although I'll discuss some of the statistical theory behind the answers, we won't cover it for a few weeks.
-So if it does not fully make sense, don't worry.
-Fully digesting the theory requires seeing and working with a few times.
 - Basic Concepts in Probability
 - Follow-up notes
     * If ambiguity or error in a problem statement, **please** post a question on Piazza or Discord!